CALL TODAY!

 How to Test a Light Socket

-To test a light socket, you’ll need to determine if there’s a complete circuit allowing the socket to receive electricity.
-Electrons must flow in an uninterrupted path from the power source and back to it, for the socket to work.
+To test for light socket problems, you’ll need to determine if there’s a complete circuit allowing the socket to receive electricity.
+Electrons must flow in an uninterrupted path from the power source and back for the socket to work.
 Therefore, testing the socket is the next step after you realize a burnt-out bulb or tripped breaker isn’t the problem.

 Testing the Socket While It’s On

-For an individual light bulb holder, touch one probe to the brass power contact tab at the bottom of the socket.
-The probe should be centered and not touch the contact and sidewall at once.
-Touch the other probe to the silver shell where the bulb threads into, without touching a power source at the same time.
+To use a multimeter to test the individual light socket, set it to read AC voltage.
+Touch one probe to the brass power contact tab at the bottom of the socket.
+The probe should be centered and not touch the contact and sidewall simultaneously.
+Touch the other probe to the silver shell where the bulb threads into it without touching a power source at the same time.
 Don’t let the probes contact one another.

-If the meter on the voltage tester reads 120V, the socket and the circuit are working.
-But if no reading shows, the light socket isn’t receiving power and the neutral wiring is likely faulty.
-You’ll need to further evaluate the problem by turning off the breaker and taking the socket apart, so you can check the wires connected to it.
+If the multimeter reads 120V, the socket and the circuit are working.
+But, if no reading shows, the light socket isn’t receiving power, and the neutral wiring is likely faulty.
+You’ll need to further evaluate the problem by turning off the breaker and taking the socket apart so you can check the wires connected to it.

 Testing a Light Socket with the Breaker Off